 With her breast cancer battle now behind her, 55-year-old Carly Simon picked up her album recording schedule.
 She even embarked on a tour to promote her surprise top 10 hit album of standards, Moonlight Serenade.
 Into White, another hit album of cover tunes which featured Carly singing different songs with her daughter Sally Taylor and son Ben Taylor, was released in 2007 and entered the Billboard charts at #13.

 Below, with Sally and Ben accompanying her, Carly Simon performs Alone Together on the Martha Stewart show in 2005 to promote Moonlight Serenade.

 Carly Simon met surgeon Richard Koehler in 2006 and they have been dating since then; she and Jim Hart finally divorced in 2007 after having been separated for almost 10 years.

 Her last studio album was 2009’s Never Been Gone, which son Ben Taylor performed on and co-produced.
 Daughter Sally gave birth to son Bodhi Taylor Bragonier in 2007, making Carly Simon a grandmother.

 (Carly Simon 2008 Photo: William Waterway)

-Since becoming a senior citizen in 2010 and weathering the loss of millions of dollars invested in a Ponzi scheme, Carly Simon has released 2 album compilations.
+Since becoming a senior citizen and weathering the loss of millions of dollars invested in a Ponzi scheme, Carly Simon has released 2 album compilations.

 And although she said in a 2010 interview with Richard Barber for mailonline that she wanted to enjoy her grandson and “not have to worry about being in the spotlight,” she has also performed You’re So Vain on Taylor Swift’s Red tour in 2013, and appeared (in voiceover) on the animated series Family Guy (2013).